aLEGEND21/Sprinkl/api/RECIPE_ADDITION_README.md

 # Recipe Addition Guide

-This guide explains how to add new recipes to your FoodApp database while automatically calculating feature vectors for the recommendation system.
+This guide explains how to add new recipes to your Sprinkl database while automatically calculating feature vectors for the recommendation system.

 ## Overview